 \section{Abstract}

 A seminal result of Gerstenhaber gives the maximal dimension of a linear space of nilpotent matrices.
-It also exhibits the structure of this space where the maximal dimension is attained.
+It also exhibits the structure of such a space when the maximal dimension is attained.
 Extensions of this result in the direction of linear spaces of matrices with a bounded number of eigenvalues have been studied.
-In this paper, we answer perhaps the most general problem of the kind as proposed by Loewy and Radwan by solving their conjecture in the positive.
-We give the dimension of a maximal linear space of $n\times n$ matrices with no more than $k<n$ eigenvalues.
-We also exhibit the structure of the space where this dimension is attained.
+In this paper, we answer what is perhaps the most general problem of the kind as proposed by Loewy and Radwan, by solving their conjecture in the positive.
+We give the maximal dimension of a vector space of $n\times n$ matrices with no more than $k<n$ eigenvalues.
+We also exhibit the structure of the spaces for which this dimension is attained.

 \keywords{linear space of matrices; eigenvalues; maximal number of distinct eigenvalues; dimension; structure; representation of groups } \subjclass[2020]{Primary: 15A18, 15A30 ; Secondary: 20G05 }